The 5 Best Dividend ETFs: Compound Your Money FASTER

 To find the best dividend ETF, we need to separate the ETF selection approach depending on your goals.

 If you are looking for more income, you want to search for income ETFs.
-ETFs do not pay a dividend as it happens, it pays a distribution and it’s an important consideration for your taxes.
-Read all about the difference between dividends vs distributions.
+ETFs do not pay a dividend as it happens; it pays a distribution, and it’s an important consideration for your taxes.
+Read all about the difference between dividends and distributions.

 If you are looking for growth with dividend stocks, your focus is not only the income or a high yield but a blend of growth and income.